helendaisy/milestone-band-project/README.md

 ##### Footer
 - The footer contains 4 clear sections which are view horizontally on a wider screen and vertically on smaller screen sizes.
 - The first section *Follow Us* highlights the links to the social media accounts of the band as a quick simple way to encourage further engagement.
 - The second section *Buy Music* provides links to the music purchase and streaming sites to allow the user to listen to more.
-Giving even more option to the user and driving sales for the band.
+Giving even more options to the user and driving sales for the band.
 - The third section *Find Out More* links to the subscribe section on the [home page](add in homepage link) so that from each page the user can quickly get back to subscribe for further updates.
 - The fourth section adds in the commentary around the creator of the site.